Tag Archives: Postmodern

 Barriers to seeing spiritually

 Our flesh is the natural or “unredeemed” part of us that take us away from the purpose of God.
 Our flesh sees with natural eyes and refuses to obey the leading of the Holy Spirit.
-Paul the Apostle notes that it is impossible for the natural man to see with spiritual eyes (1 Cor.
+Paul the Apostle notes that it is impossible for the natural man to see with spiritual eyes (1 Corinthians.
 2:13-16).

 Our flesh, the world, and Satan keep us from viewing the world as it really exists.
 In addition, the postmodern, 21st century worldview has created a “distorted” picture of what we see.
 This is especially true with identifying sin.